Healthy Schools Program

 The district will maintain a Coordinated School Health Advisory Council (CSHAC) to assess, plan implement and monitor district and school health policies and programs.

-The council will be comprised of members of the community, school representatives, students, parents, district food service employees, district health education and physical education coordinators, district nursing coordinators and board members.
+The council will be comprised of members of the community, school representatives, students, parents, district food service employees, and school board members.

 District Wellness Policy